STAR-Bench: Probing Deep Spatio-Temporal Reasoning as Audio 4D Intelligence: Related Work

 \subsection{Audio Benchmarks}

 Existing audio benchmarks illustrate the rapid progress of multimodal evaluation but also expose limitations.
 AudioBench \citep{audiobench} and AIR-Bench \citep{airbench} primarily focus on tasks such as automatic speech recognition (ASR), spoken question answering (SpokenQA), and audio captioning (AAC).
 These settings tend to reduce audio understanding to transcription or description, thereby neglecting the broader spectrum of acoustic reasoning.
-MMAU \citep{MMAU} and MMAR \citep{ma2025mmar} further expand the scope, yet their results reveal an inherent weakness: LLMs with audio captions can achieve comparable performance to advanced LALMs, suggesting that these benchmarks probe little beyond language-level semantics.
-MMAU-Pro \citep{mmaupro} attempts to add temporal and spatial reasoning, but its scope is restricted to single-audio temporal reasoning and single static spatial reasoning.
+MMAU \citep{MMAU} and MMAR \citep{ma2025mmar} further extend the evaluation scope.
+However, their results reveal an inherent weakness—LLMs equipped with audio captions can perform on par with advanced LALMs, suggesting that such benchmarks still probe little beyond language-level semantics.

-Beyond the LALMs evaluation, multimodal benchmarks in video question answering \citep{vstar,mmsi} and embodied AI \citep{embodiedbench} have emphasized temporal and spatial reasoning.
-However, these frameworks are predominantly grounded in the visual modality, leaving the audio modality underexplored.
-Real-world audio understanding frequently requires integrating information across multiple sound streams and reasoning about subtle changes in intensity, phase, or frequency—capabilities that existing benchmarks scarcely capture.
+Although some advanced benchmarks, such as MMAR~\citep{ma2025mmar} and MMAU-Pro~\citep{mmaupro}, do touch upon spatio-temporal aspects, their coverage remains limited in both scale and depth.
+For instance, their temporal analysis is typically reduced to identifying the timing or order of events occurring in the audio, while spatial analysis is often limited to localizing a single sound source.
+In contrast, our benchmark systematically evaluates models’ temporal and spatial deep reasoning capabilities within complex, real-world physical contexts, requiring them to infer causal and dynamic relationships.
+Beyond audio benchmarks, multimodal benchmarks in video question answering \citep{vstar,mmsi} and embodied AI \citep{embodiedbench} have emphasized temporal and spatial reasoning.
+However, these frameworks are predominantly grounded in the visual modality, where exploration of the audio modality remains comparatively limited.
+In real-world scenarios, audio understanding often depends on integrating information across multiple sound streams and reasoning about subtle changes in intensity, phase, or frequency—capabilities that existing benchmarks scarcely capture.

 Our benchmark aims to address these gaps by introducing tasks that require \textbf{multi-audio input and cross-audio reasoning}, such as comparing or integrating information across multiple sound inputs, as well as \textbf{fine-grained spatio-temporal deep reasoning}, such as tracking how acoustic patterns evolve with underlying physical changes.
 Rather than being limited to surface-level semantics, the benchmark is designed to assess whether models can leverage raw audio cues to perform physically grounded reasoning across spatial and temporal dimensions.